rslemos/mascarpone/README.md

 ```

-#### The masking function
+#### The masking function: simple

-The masking function takes a string as input and spews this string, masked, as
+The simplest masking function takes a string as input and spews this string,
-output:
+masked, as output:

 ```ts
 myMaskingFn(value: string): string {